emfcamp/numbermanagement/README.md

 User - Regular user, can create and update their own extensions and service parameters Guest - Unregistered user, can view some public information such as directory.

+## Features
-## User Stories (non-exhastive)
+## WebApp

-~As an Admin I want to be able to create types of service eg DECT, SIP, POTS, Cellular etc.~
+- As an Admin I want to be able to create types of service eg DECT, SIP, POTS, Cellular etc.

-~As an Admin I want to be able to assign parameter fields to a Type of service~
+- As an Admin I want to be able to assign parameter fields to a Type of service

-~As an Admin I want to be able to define available number ranges for users to register from~
+- As an Admin I want to be able to define available number ranges for users to register from

-~As an Admin I want to be able to define permission flags for extensions  (external, international etc)~
+- As an Admin I want to be able to define permission flags for extensions  (external, international etc)

-~As an Admin I want to be able to designate users as operators~
+- As an Admin I want to be able to designate users as operators

-~As a User I want to be able to register an account~
+- As a User I want to be able to register an account

-~As a User I want to be able to register a number from the available ranges with a type of service~
+- As a User I want to be able to register a number from the available ranges with a type of service

-~As a User I want to be able to choose if my number appears in the phonebook~
+- As a User I want to be able to choose if my number appears in the phonebook

-~As a User I want to be able to delete one of my numbers~
+- As a User I want to be able to delete one of my numbers

-~As a Guest I want to be able to view the phonebook~
+- As a Guest I want to be able to view the phonebook

-~As an Operator I want to be able to assign a number to any user including privileged ranges and ToS~
+- As an Operator I want to be able to assign a number to any user including privileged ranges and ToS

-~As an Operator I want to be able to assign permissions to an extension~
+- As an Operator I want to be able to assign permissions to an extension

-~As an Operator I want to be able to delete an extension from a User~
+- As an Operator I want to be able to delete an extension from a User

-~As an Operator I want to be able to ban a User~
+- As an Operator I want to be able to ban a User

-~As an Operator I want to be able to bar a number~
+- As an Operator I want to be able to bar a number

-~As a User I want to be able to be able to reset my password~
+- As a User I want to be able to be able to reset my password

-~As a user I want to be able to update my name, email or password~ (username is fixed)
+- As a user I want to be able to update my name, email or password (username is fixed)

-~As a user I want to verify my email when I signup~
+- As a user I want to verify my email when I signup

-API
+### API

-~As an app I want to be able to fetch all config for a given ToS~
+- As an app I want to be able to fetch all config for a given ToS

-~As an Admin I want to be able to create API Keys~
+- As an Admin I want to be able to create API Keys

-~As an Admin I want to limit API keys scope by ToS~
+- As an Admin I want to limit API keys scope by ToS

 ## Running Locally